drshahizan/learn-django/materials/django/topic/3-model.md

 In Django, a model is a Python class that represents a database table and its associated fields.
 Models define the structure of a database and provide an API for accessing the data stored within it.
 When you define a model in Django, you can specify the fields that it contains, as well as any relationships it has with other models.

+To create models that represent your data in Django, you define Python classes that inherit from the django.db.models.Model class.
+Each attribute of the class represents a field in the database table, and you can specify the data type and other attributes of the field using the various field classes provided by Django.

 Here's an example of a simple model in Django:

 ```python